mourawas/theblockbusters-datastory/sections/06_complete_model.md

 As for the dependent variable, we classified movies into low success and high success groups based on average popularity.
 This binary classification allowed us to clearly delineate between blockbusters and less successful films.

-We split the dataset into a training set and a test set, trained the model on the training, and evaluated its performance on the test set.
+We split the dataset into a training set and a test set, trained the model on the training set, and evaluated its performance on the test set.
 The results are very encouraging: the decision tree achieved an accuracy of 79% on the test set with only 5 levels, proving to be really good at recognising real blockbusters.

 So let’s dive into the details and see what our models have to say about what truly makes a movie successful.
 The plot below illustrates the first three layers of the decison three.
 <figure class="center">